1. Home

 Moving to Spain with teenagers

 Once your child has started higher education, it will be much more difficult for them to pick up their studies if you don’t intend to send them to an international or an English school.
-They will make new friends, but learning Spanish and keeping up with their school work might be overwhelming.
+They will make new friends, but learning Spanish and keeping up with their schoolwork might be overwhelming.

 Children start secondary school at age 12 and study for a school certificate.
 They can then go on to college at 16 to study the Spanish Baccalaureate, which is comparable to A Levels in the UK.
+Alternatively, they can choose to do vocational training to help prepare them for the skilled-job market.

 If you intend for them to carry on their education in an international or English school, they should be able to adapt to education in Spain, however, it may be a good idea to enrol them in Spanish language lessons.